fiatinsight/synapse-ui/README.md

 - `classes`: Classes for your navbar wrapper, e.g., `fixed-top` and/or `layer-0`.
 - `image`: An image you want to display in the logo section.
 - `title`: A title you want to display in the logo section if an image isn't included.
-- `links`: Top level links for your navbar, including name, path, and an icon (optional).
+- `sections`: The content of your menu; this is structured as an item with a title, link path, path variable (optional), icon, and any sub-items, each including a title, link path, variable, icon, and method (optional; defaults to `get`).
 - `menu_icon`: The Font Awesome icon that'll show on your menu button.
 - `menu_title`: A title for your menu button.
 - `menu_button_classes`: Classes for your menu button on non-mobile.